Did you know that you can see the social media ads your competitors in the recruitment industry are running?

 3. What creative is used?

 What ad formats are they using?
 What is the quality of the imagery or video like?
+Would it stop you in your tracks when scrolling through your feed?
 And what is it communicating?

 4. Does it link to a landing page?